BrianPugh/cyclopts/docs/source/getting_started.rst

    app = cyclopts.App()

-Cyclopts behavior can be configured through the ``App`` class, but that will be explored in later documentation.
+While the ``App`` class offers various configuration options, we'll delve into those in the advanced guides.
-The ``app`` object has a ``register_default`` method that can be used to decorate objects.
+The key method here is ``register_default``, which registers a function as the default action.
-All Cyclopts applications have a single default function that gets executed when no command is specified at execution.
+In this example, the ``main`` function is our default, and is executed when no command is provided.

 ------------------
 Function Arguments